Alex Murdaugh, two co-conspirators to appear in court on Thursday morning

 BEAUFORT COUNTY, S.C.
-(WCBD) – Convicted murderer and disbarred attorney Alex Murdaugh is expected to appear in a Beaufort County courtroom Thursday morning for a status conference as he faces a slew of state and federal financial crime charges related to defrauding clients.
+(WCBD) – Convicted murderer and disbarred attorney Alex Murdaugh appeared in a Beaufort County courtroom Thursday morning for a status conference as he faces a slew of state and federal financial crime charges related to defrauding clients.

 Murdaugh was convicted of murdering his wife and youngest son and sentenced to two life sentences in state prison earlier this year.